- Search The Registry

 He became pastor of the Trinity United Church of Christ, Chicago in 1972; it had some 250 members at the time.
 By 2008 Trinity United Church of Christ had become a larger church with over 6000 members.
 Correspondent Roger Wilkins in Sherry Jones’s documentary “Keeping the Faith” broadcast as the June 16, 1987 episode of the PBS series Frontline profiled Trinity and Wright.
 In 1995, Wright was also asked to deliver a prayer during an afternoon session of speeches at the Million Man March.
 Wright, who began the "Ministers in Training" ("M.I.T.") program at Trinity United Church of Christ, has been a national leader in promoting theological education and the preparation of seminarians for the Black church.

 Wright has taught at Chicago Theological Seminary, Garrett Evangelical Theological Seminary, and other educational institutions.
 Wright has served on the Board of Trustees of Virginia Union University, Chicago Theological Seminary, and City Colleges of Chicago.
-He has also served on the Board Directors of Evangelical Health Systems, the Black Theology Project, and the Center for New Horizons, and the Malcolm X School of Nursing, and on boards and committees of other religious and civic organizations.
+He has also served on the Board of Directors of Evangelical Health Systems, the Black Theology Project, the Center for New Horizons, and the Malcolm X School of Nursing, and on boards and committees of other religious and civic organizations.
 He retired as pastor from Trinity United Church of Christ in early 2008.
 He is married to Ramah Reed Wright, and he has four daughters, Janet Marie Moore, Jeri Lynne Wright, Nikol D. Reed, and Jamila Nandi Wright, and one son, Nathan D. Reed.

 Wright has received a Rockefeller Fellowship and seven honorary doctorate degrees, including from Colgate University, Lincoln University of the Commonwealth of Pennsylvania, Valparaiso University, United Theological Seminary, Chicago Theological Seminary, and Starr King School for the Ministry.
 Wright was named one of Ebony magazine's top 15 preachers.